Table of Contents

 Ivey started his poker career early in life.
 Born in Riverside California in 1977, he moved to New Jersey as a 3-year old.
 He played 5-card stud for pennies with his grandfather being just 8 years old, and his grandfather saw his special talent for the game immediately.
 Working in McDonalds at the age of 16, Ivey played in neighbourhood games but wanted to live a different lifestyle.
 He used a fake ID to start playing at the Atlantic City casinos, and put in 15 hour days.
 He could only start using his real name once he turned 21 – by that time, everyone in the US poker scene were somewhat familiar with him as his skills were phenomenal.
+Later on he would become one of the most famous US players worldwide.
 He won his first WSOP bracelet against the legendary Amarillo Slim in 2000, getting $195k for the trophy.

 Daniel 'Kidpoker' Negreanu

 Born in 1974 in Toronto, Canada, Daniel was born into a family that had moved from Romania to Canada.
 As a little boy just 4 years old, Daniel already had dreams beyond just playing and getting new toys: He wanted to become rich and buy a new house for his mom.
 Daniel had very poor manners at school and nearly got expelled at some point because he was not following any rules.
 He was playing a lot of pool at the local club house, besides trying his hand at poker and other card games, and taking bets on sporting events regularly.
 He dropped out of high school to pursue playing poker full-time.
 Later he headed to Las Vegas, but managed his bankroll very poorly and was nearly broke not long after he moved to Vegas.
 That was a setback many poker pros have experienced along their path, and Daniel learned a very important lesson there, luckily being very early in his upcoming poker career.